Last Updated on December 21, 2022 by Anne-Sophie Reinhardt

 Children’s Health Insurance Plan

-The CHIP assistance program might help you get health insurance for your children.
-The Children’s Health Insurance Program (CHIP) was created for children under the age of 19 who do not meet the income requirements for Medicaid.
-Call the Application Hotline at 1-877-456-1233 to register for CHIP.
+I understand the importance of having access to healthcare for your children as a single mom.
+The CHIP assistance program is designed to help you secure health insurance for your kids.
+CHIP is specifically meant for children under 19 who don’t meet the income requirements for Medicaid.
+To get started and ensure your children are covered, call the Application Hotline at 1-877-456-1233 to register for CHIP.

 Women, Infants & Children